p-n-c/project-prototype-generator/CONTRIBUTING.md

 Adding a new project type requires:

-1. Configuration in `project-definitions.js`
-2. Template files
-3. Test configuration files (if supporting tests)
+1. A project definition file
+2. A matching project directory

 ## Step-by-Step Guide

-### 1. Add Project Configuration
+### 1. The Project Definition File

 In `project-definitions.js`, add a new entry to `PROJECT_DEFINITIONS`: